 - 1. A patient must have capacity to make his/her decision about code status.
-If a patient is deemed not to have capacity, the patient's surrogate decision maker must be contacted about code status. - 2.
+If a patient is deemed not to have capacity, the patient's surrogate decision maker must be contacted about code status.
+The attending physician must be notified of this. - 2.
 The Attending Physician must co-sign the DNAR/AND order for it to take effect.
 It should be cosigned within 24 hours. - 3.
-Family may be consulted only with the patient's permission and have no legal rights to intervene.
+If the patient has capacity, family may be consulted only with the patient's permission.
 With some exceptions, it is inappropriate for the cross-cover teams to re-discuss Code Status, other than when the family or patient specifically approaches the on-call team in that regard.
 If it is deemed necessary for the cross-cover team to address code status, the primary attending should be contacted. - 4.
-All reasonable efforts must be made to contact the next of kin for incompetent patients.
+All reasonable efforts must be made to contact the next of kin for incapacitated patients.
 If no disagreement exists between available family members, a decision may be made on that basis. - 5.
-If no relatives exist for an incompetent patient or a family disagreement exists, a legal guardian should be sought.
+If no relatives exist for an incapacitated patient or a family disagreement exists, a legal guardian should be sought.
 Ethics consults are available 24 hours/day and may be helpful in difficult situations. - 6.
 Chart documentation should include notes by a faculty member and an order that resuscitative efforts not be used in the event of a cardiopulmonary arrest. - 7.
 In the case of "Withdrawal of Life Support," a written statement in the medical record by the attending physician is required. - 8.
 Re-document the code status upon transferring a patient from one service to the next. - 9.
 The primary team must discuss code status with every patient when he/she is admitted to the hospital.